Neuroquila-n8fall/JunkersControl/README.md

 - Bugs, of course

 ## Intended Audience
-Since every setup is different you have to customize the data processing for yourself.
+You might have to change things around so a little bit of coding experience will benefit you.
+Since the upgrade to a flexible configuration format, you will be able to tune the system to your needs without knowing much about software development.
+But you might find yourself in a situation where things don't work as expected.
+Feel free to open an issue so we can adapt things to your needs.

+Disclaimer:
 I have sourced the message ids from https://www.mikrocontroller.net/topic/81265 but only process those that are relevant to me.
-This means you should bring a little bit of coding experience with you.
+This means you should bring a little bit of patience and basic knowledge about your heating with you so you can actually make decisions about what IDs might be relevant to you or not.

+Also you should have Visual Studio Code ready and the extension [Platformio](https://platformio.org/) installed.
+We'll talk about that in detail in [Prerequisites](#prerequisites)

 ## A word of warning